|

 for clemency, and Governor Charlie Crist received 49,000 letters,

-in the USA.
-Since the resumption of judicial killing in 1977, it
+the USA.
+Since the resumption of judicial killing in 1977, it was

 Ricardo freed

-2009, after serving more than 9 of the 22 years' imprisonment to
+after serving more than 9 of the 22 years' imprisonment to which he

-which he had been sentenced in June 2000.
-He was the peasant farmer
+had been sentenced in June 2000.
+He was the peasant farmer in Yucatán

-in Yucatán state of Mexico who, after killing in self-defense
+state of Mexico who, after killing in self-defense a neighbor who

-a neighbor who threatened to rob him of his land, received an unfair
+threatened to rob him of his land, received an unfair trial, without

-Maya people, by local activists called Equipo Indignación
+by local activists called Equipo Indignación ("Team Indignation"),

 and in January 2008 Tilly Lavenás and Guy Ottewell visited